Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Green Beans And Peas

 Hermit crabs can eat green beans or peas boiled in a pan of water.
-Also, they can be enjoyed raw by allowing them to defrost before serving.
+They can also be consumed raw by defrosting them before serving.
+You can dehydrate beans or chop them into flakes.

 Kale

-Adding fresh kale to a tank will get your hermit crabs’ interest.
-If you want to sustain the lifespan of this vegetable, dehydrate it, as hermit crabs enjoy kale chips.
+Kale is a good source of protein, calcium, vitamins A, B6, C, and K, and antioxidants.
+If you want to sustain the lifespan of kale, dehydrate it, as hermit crabs like eating kale chips.

 Lettuce